cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

    .. raw:: html

-      Simplify a textured mesh using a Quadric based Edge Collapse Strategy preserving UV parametrization; better than clustering but slower</p>
+      Simplify a textured mesh using a Quadric based Edge Collapse Strategy preserving UV parametrization.
+Inspired in the QSLIM surface simplification algorithm by Michael Garland, which turned into the industry standar method for mesh simplification.<br> See: <br><i>M. Garland and P. Heckbert.</i> <br><b>Simplifying Surfaces with Color and Texture using Quadric Error Metrics</b> (<a href='http://mgarland.org/papers/quadric2.pdf'>pdf</a>)<br> In Proceedings of IEEE Visualization 98.<br/><br/></p>

    **Parameters:**